gcioffi/TLIO/README.md

 ## Generate Dataset: GVI Sim-to-Real
 Here, we describe how to generate a new dataset starting from a .rosbag recorded in the Flying-Arena.
-We assume that the .rosbag contains vicon and alphasense data.
+We assume that the .rosbag contains vicon and alphasense data (namely, ground-truth and IMU).

 Example output of rosbag info: